 IGEM is comprised of numerous funds, some of which are restricted in that they have been donated by individuals or organisations for specific purposes and so can only be applied in accordance with their objects.
 Some of the funds have a separate charitable status in their own right but all form part of IGEM.
-The finds are applied by the Trustees of IGEM and some are available for grants.
+The funds are applied by the Trustees of IGEM and some are available for grants.

 Scholarships, Medals, Prizes and Lectureships Fund